Clear service records matter when multiple people depend on the site running properly.

 Better client handling

-Clear reporting helps operators look organised and credible when they are managing the site on someone else’s behalf.
+Clear reporting helps operators look organised and credible when they are managing the site on somebody else’s behalf.

 More useful next steps

-If a site needs more than routine servicing, documentation makes the next recommendation easier to explain and act on.
+If a site needs more than routine servicing, documentation makes the next recommendation easier to explain, prioritise and act on.

 Stronger continuity